gigamonkey/itp-tools/README.md

 website to create a PR to merge each assignment back to `main` so I can leave comments on their PRs in the normal way.)

-At the moment a slightly old version of the REPL without the GitHub intergation is live here https://gigamonkeys.com/misc/repl/.
+At the moment a slightly old version of the REPL without the GitHub integration is live here https://gigamonkeys.com/misc/repl/.